 Gridlex does stand out because of its stellar design and ease of use.
 The simplicity of this Flexbox based grid framework is astonishing, the vision is simple — wrap your columns within your grid, and if necessary to any additional adjustments to make your final design look irresistible.
 Just by looking at the demo’s of websites that use Gridlex it’s evident that this is a top of the line grid system and you won’t be disappointed by what it can do for your own projects and workflow.

 The developers built Gridly as a minimal grid layout system to support the most modern browsers today.
 It’s lightweight structure helps developers to have an easy time for getting a grid/column layout up and running without too much hassle.
 Overall, the absurdly minimal size of this library will leave you wanting for more for projects to come.

-Formstone isn’t a single managed grid system by itself, it’s actually a library for front-end developers who are in need of highly customizable components and web elements that make up a traditional web page that you encounter on daily basis.
-Being a modular, responsive and automated library — Formstone can be used not only for the purpose of scaling a big-time website project, but also for the use of the grid layout itself.
+Formstone isn’t a single managed grid system by itself, it’s a library for front-end developers who need highly customizable components and web elements that make up a traditional web page that you encounter on daily basis.
+Being a modular, responsive and automated library — Formstone can be used not only to scale a big-time website project, but also for the use of the grid layout itself.